YugabyteDB-Samples/orm-examples/README.md

 # Using ORMs with YugaByte DB

-This repository has examples showing build a simple Rest API server using ORMs on top of YugaByte DB (using the YSQL API).
+This repository has examples showing build a simple REST API server using ORMs on top of YugaByte DB (using the YSQL API).
 The scenario modelled is that of a simple online e-commerce store.
 It consists of the following.

 * The users of the ecommerce site are stored in the `users` table.
 * The `products` table contains a list of products the ecommerce site sells.